Aspherical 4-manifolds with elementary amenable fundamental group: existence: realization of boundaries

 \section{existence: realization of boundaries}

-The main result of this section is a strengthened version of Theorem \ref{B}, in which we show that every closed 3-manifold $N$, homomorphism from $\pi_1N$ to $\pi$, and orientation character $w:\pi\to\mathbb{Z}^\times$ compatible with Theorem \ref{A} can be realized as the boundary of a compact aspherical 4-manifold.
-We shall use two results from \cite{dh1} which we state here (as specialised to the 4-dimensional case) for convenience:
+It is an immediate consequence of Theorem \ref{PD4pair} that every closed 3-manifold $N$, homomorphism from $\pi_1N$ to $\pi$, and orientation character $w:\pi\to\mathbb{Z}^\times$ compatible with Theorem \ref{A} can be realized by an aspherical $PD_4$-pair $(X,N)$, since homomorphisms from $\pi_1N$ to $\pi$ correspond to maps from $N$ to $K(\pi,1)$.
+Theorem B then follows from this result and the Borel Existence Theorem for pairs, which we state here (as specialised to the 4-dimensional, $\pi$ elementary amenable case) for convenience: